-With the exception of the Walkyrie match (prone, percussion rifles at 100 meters), which is exclusively for women.
-All adults (22 years and older) compete on an equal basis for official MLAIC awards purposes.
+The Walkyrie match (prone, percussion rifles at 100 meters), is exclusively for women.
+Otherwise all adults (22 years and older) compete on an equal basis for official MLAIC awards purposes.
 To be classified a junior, the person must be between 13 and 21 years old.
 Juniors may compete in both junior and senior events.

 Q – Can I use the same firearm for more than one match?

-A – Yes a single firearm can be used for by the same person in multiple matches as long as the firearm meets the specific criteria of the match.
-Such as: a rifled civil war era musket may be used in the Minie, Lamamora and Vetterli events since the gun meets the guidelines.
+A: Yes, a single firearm can be used by the same person in multiple matches as long as the firearm meets the specific criteria of the match.
+Such as: a rifled Civil War era musket may be used in the Minie, Lamarmora and Vetterli events since the gun meets the guidelines for those events.